Settling in at University

 - It offers you a chance to find out what you’d like to do as a career, or if you already know you’re career path, help to give you the skills and experience to give you a head start

-- Speak to our friendly careers consultants at the Careers Centre.
+- Speak to our friendly careers staff at the Careers Service.

 - Check out the huge range of FutureLearn and LinkedIn Learning online courses - from computer programming to food safety.